 Investment treasury indicator and limit - total principal funds invested for greater than 365 days.
-These limits are set with regard to the Council's liquidity requirements and to reduce the need for early sale of an investment and are based on the availability of funds after each year-end.
+These limits are set with regard to the Authority's liquidity requirements and to reduce the need for early sale of an investment and are based on the availability of funds after each year-end.

-The Council is asked to approve the following treasury indicator and limit:
+The Authority is asked to approve the following treasury indicator and limit: -

-Upper limit for principal sums invested for longer than 365 days £m 2024/25 2025/26 2026/27 Principal sums invested for longer than 365 days £2m £2m £2m
+Upper limit for principal sums invested for longer than 365 days

+£m 2025/26 2026/27 2027/28

+Principal sums invested for £2m £2m £2m